 Good morning everyone!
 I hope your weekend is off to a great start and that you all are staying warm up there.
 I have some great news to share with you today in regards to the re-establishment and resurrection of one of the baseball fields in Cruz Bay!

 Good Morning Everyone- Hillary here.
 I have another contributor to introduce to you today who has previously written for NOSJ and brings a vast knowledge of the boating industry and St. John history to the table.
-Leah Randall Hanson has been on St. John on and off since 2006 and made the transition permanent in 2013 when her father moved down.
+Leah Randall Hanson has been on St. John on and off since her dad moved here in 2006 and made her own transition permanent in 2013.
 She is the Commodore of the Coral Bay Yacht Club and co-owner of Flyaway Charters with her husband, Colin.
 Leah has a passion for snorkeling and diving in the waters of the USVI and a strong interest in the historical sites and stories of St. John.

 Leah and Colin have consulted for the VINP on underwater archeological sites as well as the VI State Historical Preservation Office.
 Here, she shares some On the Water safety tips that will hep protect you, the beautiful waters surrounding you and others who are utilizing that beauty for an equally amazing day!
 I, personally, am looking very forward to her insights from the Coral Bay and “on the water” perspectives!